 Often times dogs start to really appreciate the crate as a place that they know they can go to if they need some alone time.
 You can leave the door open if your dog is not in it, and it may well be that over time he will seek out his crate to nap or just wind down if he is over-stimulated.

-How long should a puppy be crated?
-Ideally, not more than an hour for every month of age at a time.
-That means that 2 month old puppy should be taken out after 2 hours, while a 4 month old puppy can stay crated up to 4 hours.
+Ideally, a dog should not be crated more than an hour for every month of age at a time.
+That means that a 2 month old puppy should be taken out after 2 hours, while a 4 month old dog can stay crated up to 4 hours during the day.

 Dogs naturally are on a sleeping schedule that incorporates several small naps interspersed by periods of activity.